ocadotechnology/aimmo/docs/usage.md

 - Follow the instructions at [game frontend documentation](https://github.com/ocadotechnology/aimmo/blob/master/game_frontend/README.md) in order to set up the frontend requirements, (you should be in the `game_frontend` folder for this step).
 - Next run `sudo apt-get install python-pip`, followed by `pip install pipenv` to get the [pipenv](https://pipenv.readthedocs.io/en/latest/)) virtual environment.
 - Now use `pipenv install --dev` and `pipenv shell` to get the requirements for the project and enter the virtualenv.

-The game should now be set up to run locally (If you ran the setup script, it will have done these next steps for you).
-If you wish to be able to run the project with [Kubernetes](https://kubernetes.io/) and containers, follow these next steps:

-- If not already installed follow the [Virtualbox installation instructions](https://www.virtualbox.org/wiki/Downloads).
 - Install [Snap](https://snapcraft.io/)) using `sudo apt install snapd`.
 - Now run `sudo snap install kubectl --classic` to install kubectl ([Kubernetes](https://kubernetes.io/)).
 - To install [Docker](https://www.docker.com/), either use `sudo apt-get install docker-ce` to install a fixed version of the latest release, or follow the Ubuntu install instructions on the [Docker website](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository).